 The only principle that was not included in previous regulations is ‘accountability’.
 This means companies need to prove they are compliant with the regulations, are documenting how their data is protected and that only people who need access to information can access it.

-As the UK is leaving the European Union, it has introduced the UK GDPR to work alongside the Data Protection Act 2018 (DPA).
+As the UK left the European Union, it introduced the UK GDPR to work alongside the Data Protection Act 2018 (DPA).
 The UK GDPR maintains the data protection standards of the GDPR and the same extraterritorial scope.
 Therefore, companies based outside the EEA who process UK resident’s data for the purposes of providing goods or services will have to comply with the standards set out in the UK GDPR.
 Any necessary decisions on the GDPR previously decided by the European Commission, will be transferred to the Secretary of State and/or the Information Commissioner. ²